Viraj77/python-automation/python-automation/README.md

 - Dictionaries
 - File Handling
 - Error Handling

-Each topic is in its own file for easy learning.
+- Tuples and Sets
+- String Manipulation
+- List Comprehensions
+- Modules and Imports
+- Comments and Docstrings
+- Classes and Objects
+- Math and Random Operations

-## How to Run
+## How to Use
-Open any `.py` file and run it using the Python extension in VS Code, or use the terminal:
+1. Open any `.py` file in this project using VS Code or your favorite editor.
+2. Read the comments and run the code to see how each concept works.
+3. Experiment by modifying the code and observing the results.

+## Running a Script
+You can run any script from the terminal:

 ```
 python filename.py
 ```

+Or use the VS Code task "Run Current Python File" for quick execution.

+## Contribution
+Feel free to add more examples or improve the comments to help other beginners!

-Happy learning!
+Happy coding!